OOT-Multiworld-Tracker/Multiworld-Tracker/README.md

 ## Usage
 If you want to launch the application without the autotracking electron client, you may use `node .` to launch a browser-only copy accessible via port 8081.
 To use the electron client, you can launch it via `electron .` or `npx electron .`.
 This version of the client supports autotracking and world autofill.

+If you wish to just use the application as normal, simply run the setup EXE and it'll open as an application on your computer.

 ## Features
 - Multiworld ***AutoTracking!!*** (Currently only your held items)
 - Minimal Spoiler Location View (See only the items you can access at that time)